 If you have Federal student loans, refinancing will cost you the ability to apply for an income-driven repayment plan or forbearance.
 That's why, for many borrowers, we don't think you should refinance your Federal student loan for a private student loan.

 However, in some cases, MBA candidates are the exception to the rule.
 After getting your MBA, you might have the potential to see your salary rise by a significant amount of money.
 For many, this means they would benefit more from getting a student loan with a low interest rate, versus keeping a Federal student loan.

-For example, Direct PLUS Graduate loans currently have an interest rate of 6.31%.
-But you can refinance with Credible and get a fixed rate loan as low as 3.15% right now.
-That would save you more than 50% in interest over the life of the loan!
+For example, Direct PLUS Graduate loans currently have an interest rate of 7.54%.
+But you can refinance with Credible and potentially save a lot in interest!

 See if Credible makes sense to refinance.
-You can shop loans in 2 minutes with no credit check.
-As a bonus to College Investor readers, you'll get $200 when you refinance with Credible.
+You can shop loans in 2 minutes.
+As a bonus to College Investor readers, you'll get up to a $1,000 gift card when you refinance with Credible.
+See terms.
 Check out Credible today.

 The bottom line is that getting an MBA can be expensive, but for many, it's worth it.
 The trick is to ensure that you're figuring out how much it's worth - almost like Step 0 of your MBA education.

 Remember, you can ensure that an MBA is valuable by paying as little as possible out of pocket.
 Start checking with your employer, and looking to maximize student loan tuition assistance programs.
 Only borrow in student loans what you absolutely have to.